 The FISONG project

-Since the last 6 months there is a semblance of positive changes in the yard 67.
+Since the last 6 months there is a semblance of positive changes in the Ward 67.
 The FISONG project, funded by AFD has made several interventions to develop and empower the community.
 The scope of the project is to create a sense of community and organization within the yard itself to face the challenges of the future.
 Green Lotus, the lead agency of the consortium is working with partners like Women For The World, a Myanmar association and ActionAid Myanmar.
 The three of them have taken proactive steps in developing a resilient and sustainable community structure in the yard.

 Women empowerment, an example for the community

-In yard 67, women have been keen learners and proactive members of different groups formed to empower the community.
+In Ward 67, women have been keen learners and proactive members of different groups formed to empower the community.
 Nearly in all committee meetings, women have shown high interest in participation compared to their male counterparts.
 Women come happily to meetings, in large number, to discuss issues that pertains to them.

 Women For The World has given training in using new tools: a group of Women have been initiated into the idea of savings and learned how it can help to plan family spending.
-Some women from yard 67 established a small community fund.
+Some women from Ward 67 established a small community fund.
 They can loan to own members as well as use it as common resource pool for community benefit.